bersilius/seneca-aws-adapter/README.md

 This is a seneca plugin that maps AWS Service operations provided by the aws-sdk to Seneca actions.
 So the aws-sdk itself can be used as a Seneca plugin.
 When you instantiate the plugin or call any service operation you can use the same parameters as you would use with the awd-sdk.

-Currently one AWS service can be used at a time.
-Because when you init the plugin, you have to decide which AWS service object you will use.
-Probably if you build microservices you will not need more than one AWS service in a worker.

 ## Installation

 Run the install command: